Automattic/exoskeleton/README.md

 )
 ```

-### metering default endpoints
+### metering built-in endpoints

-To meter a default REST API endpoint, use the provided utility function `exoskeleton_add_rule`.
+To meter a built-in REST API endpoint, use the provided utility function `exoskeleton_add_rule`.
 Example:

 ```php